Skip to main content

 Concordia offers vaccination services.
 To find out if the ones you need are offered on campus, please visit Health Services.

-Students should carry their vaccination booklets or proof of vaccination when travelling abroad.
+• When travelling abroad students should always carry their vaccination booklets or proof of vaccination with them.

 Medication